Identify The True Statements About Colloids

 Evaluation: False.

 While colloids may appear homogeneous at first glance, they are, in fact, heterogeneous mixtures.
-The dispersed phase and dispersion medium are distinct and can be differentiated using appropriate techniques.
+Even so, the dispersed phase and dispersion medium are distinct and can be differentiated using appropriate techniques.
 The particle size in colloids is larger than that in true solutions, making them heterogeneous systems.

 Statement 2: Colloids Exhibit the Tyndall Effect